kandrsn99/Docker-PostgreSQL-and-Crow-API/README.md

 > docker exec -it running_postgresql bash\
 > psql -U POSTGRES_USER (environment variable reference) POSTGRES_DB (environment variable reference)

+You must retrieve the hashed password once inside the container for your database if you choose to use pgbouncer for pooling your connections instead of directly connecting to the postgresql database.
+A modern instance of postgresql will use scram-sha-256 for hashing and we will need it for pgbouncer.ini through the userlist.txt file.
+You will find this in the bouncer_app directory.
+Subsequently, inside your postgresql container you will run the following commands.

+> psql -U your_user_name your_db_name \
+> SELECT usename, passwd FROM pg_shadow;

+You will copy and paste that to your userlist.txt file for the pgbouncer.ini for booting up your connection pool.

 Please note that you must enter the running container if you wish to change the port with which the PostgreSQL environment will run.
 > docker exec -it running_postgresql bash\
 > cd /var/lib/postgresql/data